Rachel Lowe (soccer): Western Sydney Wanderers (2016–2019)

 At age 15, Lowe signed with the Western Sydney Wanderers for the 2016–17 season and made her debut in Round 2 against Sydney FC.
 She made a total of 9 appearances for the club in her first season.
 In September 2017, she re-signed with the Wanderers.
 She finished the 2017–18 season with 1 goal in 8 appearances.
 In September 2018, Lowe re-signed for a third season with the club.
 She finished the 2018–19 season with 1 goal in 10 appearances.
+In June 2019, Lowe left Australia to join American college team UCLA Bruins.

+Sydney FC (2020–2023)

+In August 2020, Lowe returned to Australia and joined previous club's cross-city rivals Sydney FC.

+Melbourne Victory (2023–)

+In August 2023, Lowe joined her previous club's rivals Melbourne Victory.

 International career

 Lowe was called up to represent Australia at the 2017 AFC U-19 Women's Championship, where she scored in a 5–2 victory against Vietnam, helping her side progress to the semi-finals.
 She made 5 appearances for Australia U20 at the 2018 AFF Women's Championship, scoring once against Timor-Leste.

 In February 2018, Lowe received her first call up to the senior team for the 2018 Algarve Cup in Portugal.
 She made her senior debut on 5 March 2018, coming on as a substitute in a 2–0 victory over China.